Causal Inference Under Unmeasured Confounding With Negative Controls: A Minimax Learning Approach: Minimax estimation of GACE

-{In this part, we give examples of bridge function estimators based on three different critic function classes: linear class, RKHS, and neural networks.
-In particular, for the linear class and RKHS, the inner maximization problems in \cref{eq: est1-1,eq: est1-2,eq: est2-1,eq: est2-2} have a closed-form solution, so that the minimax problems can solved by standard optimization techniques such as stochastic gradient descent.} {In the following, we often omit the arguments of functions for brevity, but their meaning should be self-evident from the context.}
+In this part, we give examples of bridge function estimators based on three different critic function classes: linear class, RKHS, and neural networks.
+In particular, for the linear class and RKHS, the inner maximization problems in \cref{eq: est1-1,eq: est1-2,eq: est2-1,eq: est2-2} have closed-form solutions, so that the minimax problems can be solved by standard optimization techniques such as stochastic gradient descent.

+{\newedit In this subsection, we focus on minimax estimators without stabilizers given in \cref{eq: est1-1,eq: est1-2}.
+We can similarly compute minimax estimators with stabilizers given in \cref{eq: est2-1,eq: est2-2}, and defer the details to \cref{sec: stabilizers}.}